cosminadrianpopescu/azul/README.md

 ### Scrolling and copying

+- Azul mode: M `n` in order to move the curser arround freely and scroll
-- Visual: M `v`, then one of `h i j k` to move into a certain direction
+- Visual: M `v`, then one of `h i j k` to move into a certain direction to select
 - Copy: select text and then `y`
 - paste: `<C-v>`